idiazroncero/huesos/src/components/forms/select/README.md

-Handles multiple selection using [Selectr](https://github.com/Mobius1/Selectr)
+When `[data-selectr]` is applied directly on the element, it uses [Selectr](https://github.com/Mobius1/Selectr) for a leaner UI.

-It is applied automatically to all `.js--selectr` inputs on the page.
-To prevent this, you will need to make your own JS bundle instead of using the common `huesos.js`
+Otherwise, you get the default behavior.